 DeLissio helps kick off Breast Cancer Awareness Month with PA Breast Cancer Coalition

-HARRISBURG, Oct.
-6 – State Rep. Pamela A. DeLissio, D-Montgomery/Phila., joined House members and the PA Breast Cancer Coalition to kick-off Breast Cancer Awareness Month on Monday by turning the Capitol fountain pink for the month of October to remind women of the importance of mammograms and early detection.
+PHILADELPHIA, Oct.
+5 – State Rep. Pamela A. DeLissio, D-Montgomery/Phila., joined House and Senate members and the PA Breast Cancer Coalition to kick off Breast Cancer Awareness Month on Tuesday by turning the Capitol Fountain pink for the month of October to remind women of the importance of mammograms and early detection.

-“Our goal clearly needs to be prevention and, short of that, early detection and access to treatment are imperative,” DeLissio said.
-“I am very grateful for the work of the PA Breast Cancer Coalition to educate women throughout the commonwealth and to ensure that short of prevention, people are getting their mammograms for the earliest possible detection and have access to care and treatment.”
+“The goals this month – and around the year – are to spread the message of prevention through early detection and to advocate for access to treatment,” said DeLissio, who is a breast cancer survivor.
+“I am very grateful for the work of the PA Breast Cancer Coalition, which is celebrating their 25th anniversary this year.
+I’m proud of their mission to educate women and ensure people are getting their mammograms for the earliest possible detection and have access to care and treatment.”

 Pennsylvania’s HealthyWoman program provides free early detection services for breast cancer, including mammograms.
 This Pennsylvania Department of Health program for uninsured women is funded through a grant from the Centers for Disease Control and Prevention.
 To check eligibility, and to schedule an appointment, call 800-215-7494.

-Those who have health insurance but have high deductibles or co-pays for these tests may also qualify for help through HealthyWoman.
+Those who have health insurance but have high deductibles or co-payments for these tests may also qualify for help through HealthyWoman.
 For more information, visit www.pahealthywoman.com.

 If anyone undergoing treatment or recently treated would like to share their experience with DeLissio, they are encouraged to call her district office at 215-482-8726.